-False color corrected reflectance image (Bands 7-2-1) of fires in Greece.
-This image was acquired by Moderate Resolution Imaging Spectroradometer (MODIS), aboard the Aqua satellite.
-This image is a false color Red-Green-Blue (RGB) composite where Red is Band 7, Green is Band 2, and Blue is Band 1.
+False-color corrected reflectance image (Bands 7-2-1) of fires in Greece.
+This image was acquired by the Moderate Resolution Imaging Spectroradometer (MODIS) aboard NASA's Aqua satellite.
+This image is a false-color Red-Green-Blue (RGB) composite where Red is Band 7, Green is Band 2, and Blue is Band 1.
 This combination is most useful for distinguishing burn scars from naturally low vegetation or bare soil and enhancing floods.
-Vegetation appears green, water is black and burn scars are red.
-Overlaid on the image are the Aqua/MODIS Fires and Thermal Anomalies layer which is shown as orange dots, these represent the center of a 1km pixel containing one or more fires.
+Vegetation appears green, water is black, and burn scars are red.
+Overlaid on the image is the Aqua/MODIS Fires and Thermal Anomalies layer that is shown as orange dots representing the center of a 1km pixel containing one or more fires or other thermal anomalies.
 Learn more - What does a MODIS active fire detection mean on the ground?

 Two major fires are visible in this image - a fire north of Athens and a much larger fire on the island of Evia where much of the northern part of the island has burned.
 Use the back and forward arrows in the lower left corner of the embedded map to see when the fires began to be visible in the satellite imagery.
 Click on the icon in the upper right corner to open the full version of Worldview in a new browser tab.